-A: The agency policy is to reimburse for these services equivalent to the payment for the CPT or HCPC code billed as if the service was conducted in-person.
+A: HCA policy is to pay for these services equivalent to the payment for the CPT or HCPC code billed as if the service was conducted in-person.

 Q: Are there any outpatient BH services in SERI that can't or shouldn't be delivered using one of these technologies?